saurabhchoudhury/architecture-center/docs/guide/pillars.md

 ### Application security

 In general, the security best practices for application development still apply in the cloud.
-These include things like using SSL everywhere, protecting against CSRF and CSS attacks, preventing SQL injection attacks, and so on.
+These include things like using SSL everywhere, protecting against CSRF and XSS attacks, preventing SQL injection attacks, and so on.

 Cloud applications often use managed services that have access keys.
 Never check these into source control.
 Consider storing application secrets in Azure Key Vault.